Ramya2419/Git_hub_repo/README.md

 Merge: Combine changes from different branches.
 Pull: Get the latest changes from a remote repository.
 Push: Send your changes to a remote repository.

+Github
+Website that allows developers to store and manage the code using git.